LiJiaBei-7/rivrl/README.md

 conda activate rivrl_env

-# To train the model on the MSRVTT, which the feature is resnext-101_resnet152-13k
+# To train the model on the MSR-VTT, which the feature is resnext-101_resnet152-13k
 # Template:
 ./do_all_msrvtt.sh $ROOTPATH <split-Name> <useBert> <gpu-id>

 # Example:
-# Train RIVRL with the BERT on the official split of MSR-VTT
+# Train RIVRL with the BERT on MV-Yu
-./do_all_msrvtt.sh $ROOTPATH msrvtt10k 1 0
+./do_all_msrvtt.sh $ROOTPATH msrvtt10yu 1 0
 ```
+`<split-Name>` indicates different partitions of the dataset.  `msrvtt10yu`, `msrvtt10k`，`msrvtt10kmiech` respectively denotes the partition of MV-Yu, MV-Miech and MV-Xu.
+`<useBert>` indicates whether training with BERT as additional text feature.
+1 means using the BERT feature, while 0 indicates we do not use it.

-Where the `<split-Name>`  indicates different partitions of the dataset which are msrvtt10k，msrvtt10kmiech and msrvtt10yu, respectively,  the `<useBert>` indicates whether training with BERT, the value of it is 1 (with) or 0 (without) and the `<gpu-id>` is the index of the GPU to train on.
+`<gpu-id>` is the index of the GPU where we train on.

 ### Evaluation using Provided Checkpoints